 "Don't say you can't do something; say you won't."

-I didn't want to learn to run the dinghy motor because I was afraid I'd get stuck taking Czar to the beach.
+But I didn't want to learn to run the dinghy because I was afraid I'd get stuck taking Czar to the beach.
 Cap insisted on bringing his dog along, so as far as I was concerned it was his job; not that he minded, but I could have put it a nicer way.
-He and Czar would go wandering around the anchorage, stopping to say Ahoy to neighboring boats and find out about weather conditions.
-It was a great chance to be apart at least for a little while, and usually when I would write in my journal and clear my head.
+He and Czar would meander around the anchorage, stopping to say Ahoy to neighboring boats and find out about weather conditions.
+It was a great chance to be apart at least for a little while; and usually when I'd write in my journal to clear my head.

-Cap did what he could to make me happy, but fear and frustration were taking hold on several fronts: I yearned for possessions long gone; Ruff Life was disintegrating with each nautical mile; our bank account kept dwindling; and we'd burned all our bridges.
+Cap did what he could to make me happy, but fear and frustration had taken hold: I yearned for possessions long gone; Ruff Life was disintegrating with each nautical mile; our bank account kept dwindling; and we'd burned all our bridges.
 On top of that, I was afraid of driving Cap away with my irrational behavior, and promised to relax more and enjoy myself.
 I had to.

-"Going by Beacon Cay (top photo, I believe), overcast skies, small wind, listening to Mussorgsky's Night on Bald Mountain.
+"Cruising by Beacon Cay, overcast skies, small wind, listening to Mussorgsky's Night on Bald Mountain.
 Great music for this!''

 "Played with the Autopilot again - seems to do what it wants, but Cap thinks maybe the rudder is off (out of synch?).
 Long day, 9-1/2 hours, and we stopped someplace called Hiborne Cay.
 For the past 2 days Cap has had a fishing line out while cruising, but he forgot to reel it in before stopping and what a mess!
 He was on his way to take Czar to the beach, then started messing with the line.
 All of a sudden I looked up, "Cap - the dinghy!"
 It was drifting away, so he had to quick put on some swim trunks and go after it.

-"Went to Glen Lyon for 'cocktails' - 11 there, nice people, and the G.L. was beautiful - woodwork, space - they have a washer/dryer enclosed plus a workshop Cap drooled over.
+"Went to Glen Lyon for 'cocktails' - 11 there, nice people, and the G.L. was beautiful - woodwork, space - they have a washer/dryer plus a workshop Cap drooled over.
 Good time.
-Oh, lost the dinghy again taking Czar to the beach and walking around.
-Cap ran to the water, stripping along the way (he never wore skivvies); when he was half-way wet (to his waist) another dinghy came to his rescue.
-I told Cap he was allowed one dinghy rescue per harbor/anchorage but Pam says that's too much."
+Oh, lost the dinghy again taking Czar to the beach and walking around (it wasn't pulled up far enough).
+Cap ran to the water, stripping along the way; but when he was wet to his waist another dinghy came to his rescue.
+I told Cap he was allowed one dinghy rescue per anchorage but Pam says that's too much."

-When it was my turn I began with the crossing, backtracked a bit to our first venture, then trailed off, feeling self-conscious as everyone stared at me.
-I said,
+When my turn came I began with the crossing, offering my dent as proof; backtracked a bit to our first attempt then trailed off, feeling self-conscious as everyone stared at me.

 "Yes, dear," our hostess began, "but not all at once."